GSA-TTS/identity-handbook/_articles/sprint-teams.md

 Team Radia is named after [Radia Perlman][radia], the inventor of the spanning-tree protocol.

-Team Radia focuses on the platform and tools underpinning login.gov.
+Team Radia focuses on the platform and tools underpinning Login.gov.

 [radia]: https://en.wikipedia.org/wiki/Radia_Perlman